kosamad/the-meadow-project/README.md

 2. Customer/Billing Address

     Users are required to provide their billing information.
 This is separate from their delivery details, allowing flexibility in cases where, for example, someone might be purchasing flowers for a friend and wishes to have the bouquet sent to a different address.
+It also means the appropriate information is captured in the OrderForm (used to process Line Items and Orders) even if the user is purchasing an event, which doesn't require any delivery information.

-At the bottom of the billing form, users have the option to copy their billing details to the delivery section by ticking a checkbox.
+    At the bottom of the billing form, users who are purchacing products have the option to copy their billing details to the delivery section by ticking a checkbox.
 If selected, this information will automatically populate the delivery fields in step 3 of the checkout process.

     ![checkout part 2](documentation/final/checkout-part2.PNG)

     For logged-in users, there is also an option to save these details to their profile by checking a checkbox at the end of the billing section.
 If this box has been previously checked or if the user’s details are already saved in their profile, the form will automatically fill in their saved information for a quicker checkout experience.
+If a user is logged out, they are given the option to 'create and account' or 'login'.

 3. Delivery Options

     **Products**

     This section of the form is only displayed if the user has a product in their basket.
 Users have the flexibility to choose between delivery or store pickup for their items.
-To ensure a smooth checkout experience, they must select a delivery or pickup date that complies with the shop's policies:
+To ensure a smooth checkout experience, they must select a delivery or pickup date that complies with the shop's policies.
+This information is stored in the ProductOrderForm

     * Dates cannot be set to a past date.
     * Delivery is not available on Sundays.